Higher genus relative and orbifold Gromov-Witten invariants: Degeneration

-\begin{remark} By degeneration formula, we should compare disconnected invariants instead of connected invariants.
+\begin{remark} By the degeneration formula, we should compare disconnected invariants instead of connected invariants.
 However, the relationship between disconnected invariants follows from the relationship between connected invariants.
-Hence, we it is sufficient to compare connected invariants. \end{remark}
+Hence, it is sufficient to compare connected invariants. \end{remark}

-As a result, the comparison can be considered as "local" over the relative/orbifold divisor $D$.
-The pairs $(Y_{D_0,r},D_\infty)$ and $(Y,D_0\cup D_\infty)$ can be viewed as (relative) local models for $X_{D_,r}$ and $(X,D)$ .
-Therefore, Theorem \ref{main-theorem} follows from the following theorem for local models: \begin{theorem} For $r$ sufficiently large, the relative-orbifold invariant
+As a result, the comparison can be considered as \emph{local} over the relative/orbifold divisor $D$.
+The pairs $(Y_{D_0,r},D_\infty)$ and $(Y,D_0\cup D_\infty)$ can be viewed as (relative) local models of $X_{D_,r}$ and $(X,D)$ .
+Therefore, Theorem \ref{main-theorem} follows from the following theorem for local models. \begin{theorem} For $r$ sufficiently large, the orbifold-relative invariant

-is a polynomial in $r$ and
+is a polynomial in $r$ and,

 \end{theorem}